yousif-zues-wm/Code-Your-Own-Adventure-Part-2/README.md

       *The new features are: arrays, switch statements, using one or more variable or an object, using objects (advanced,)
 prompts, pop/push/shift/unshift (advanced,) and comparison operators

-      *You should already have: functions, strings (propper grammar and spelling,) conditionals, booleans, variables, etc.
+      *You should already have: functions, strings (proper grammar and spelling,) conditionals, booleans, variables, etc.

 5. Commit all changes, push and then submit a pull-request